Mikhail773/R-Final-Project/README.md

      	 	- What the questions you are trying to answer about your dataset?(At least 5)

-     	* Dataset
+     	* Dataset:

+     	 	- The source of your dataset

+     	 	- Description of your dataset structure

+     	 	- How did you clean up your dataset?

+     	 	- Any things related to the used dataset.

-     	* Data Analysis and Modeling
+     	* Data Analysis and Modeling:

+     	 	- What visualizations methods used to analyze your data from different point of views?

+     	 	- What are the machine learning techniques you used and why (justify your decisions)?

+     	 	- How did you reach these conclusions?

-     	* Final outcomes and Analysis
+     	* Final outcomes and Analysis:

+     	 	- What are the results you obtained about the data?

+     	 	- Make a comparison between results obtained using different ML methods.

+     	 	 	+ What are the answers for you proposed questions about the data?

+     	 	 	+ What are your justifications for your answers?

 ## Phase 4: Presentation.

-     10 Minutes enforced (Google slides?, Alternate speaking every other slide?)
+**10 Minutes enforced (Google slides?, Alternate speaking every other slide?)**

+### Submission:
-     Submission: Submit zip file with the following in it:
+Submit zip file with the following in it:

 Dataset

 Code of project (R code)

 Project report

 (Not typed page?)

-     Questions for Zakariya Qawaqneh:

-     Phase 2 typed page: Do we use R markdown?
-If not do we include it in the submission zip?